erickhun/blog/content/posts/nuxt3-and-firebaseui-template.md

 The changes should look like [this](https://github.com/erickhun/nuxt3-firebaseui-template/commit/4cade2c6a1c069c16bbf7a70487e3f1b2c7ed65b)

-3. Head to the [Firebase console](https://console.firebase.google.com/), and activate the signup option you want to see:
+3. Head to the [Firebase console](https://console.firebase.google.com/), and activate the signup options you want to see:

 ![Login Options Firebase](/img/nuxt3-firebase/auth-options.png)

+You'll have multiple options, from emails, to Facebook and Twitter.

 The whole project is available in [this repo](https://github.com/erickhun/nuxt3-firebaseui-template).
 You can simply clone the project and change the firebase credentials in `nuxt.config.ts`, and deploy in any of your serverless provider you like!